-If the VPP1/VPP2 configuration is one of the two reserved settings in Table 7.3-3, the M-CARD SHALL keep SDO (pin 60) low.
-If SDO has not gone active after 5 seconds, the Host may use this as an indication that there is a problem with the M-Mode.
-Note that in S-CARD/Host interface, only the READY line has significance, and SDO has no meaning.
+If the VPP1/VPP2 configuration is one of the two reserved settings in Table 7.3-3, the M-CARD SHALL keep SDO (pin 60) and READY (pin 16) low.
+If SDO and READY have not gone active after 5 seconds, the Host may use this as an indication that the M-CARD is not configured correctly to respond.
+Note that for the M-CARD functioning in S-Mode, only the READY line has significance, and SDO has no meaning.